Lincoln Corsair: Powertrain

 The Corsair comes with three engine options.
 The base engine is a 2.0 L turbocharged 4-cylinder making 250 hp and 275 lbft of torque and is paired with an 8-speed automatic transmission with either front or all-wheel drive.
 The upgrade engine option is a 2.3 L turbocharged 4-cylinder making 295 hp and 310 lbft of torque, paired with the same transmission and is only available with all-wheel drive.

 The final powertrain is a gasoline-electric plug-in hybrid consisting of a 2.5 L 4-cylinder in Atkinson cycle making 163 hp and 155 lbft of torque, a 96 kW front motor, and a 50 kW rear motor.
 The gasoline engine and front motor power the front wheels through a planetary gearset eCVT transmission, while the rear motor independently drives the rear wheels thus providing all-wheel drive (eAWD).
 Total system is 266 hp and the 14.4 kWh Li-ion battery provides 28 mi of all-electric range on the EPA test cycle.

 2023 facelift

-On September 12, 2022, a refreshed design of the Corsair was revealed for the North American market for the 2023 model year.
+On September 12 2022, a refreshed design of the Corsair was revealed for the North American market for the 2023 model year.
 Changes include updated exterior styling with a new larger grille and LED daytime running lights, new exterior colors.
 The interior receives a larger 13.2-inch touchscreen with Sync 4 software where the HVAC controls now reside, the 12.3-inch fully digital instrument cluster is now standard, and new upholstery choices are available.
 It is available with Lincoln's ActiveGlide hands-free advanced highway driving assistance system.
 The 2.3 L engine option was dropped, while the standard 2.0 L engine and plug-in hybrid remain.
 The base Standard trim has been renamed to Premiere, while the Reserve and exclusively plug-in hybrid Grand Touring trims remain.
-The Chinese-market facelift features unique front and rear fascias.
+The Chinese-market facelift features unique front and rear fascias, as well as a redesigned interior consisting of a new steering wheel and a 27-inch panoramic display spanning the width of the dashboard..